indra87g/BetterDesktop/README.md

-# IlustroReimagined
+# BetterDesktop

-default rainmeter skin, Ilustro. but a remade version
+cool rainmeter skin, but not for now :)